iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> This is a placebo people.. this app is bs and just giving them easy access to your location.
+It doesn't tell you anything valuable at all.<br> :date: __2021-02-23 04:53:07__

+> The app itself is decent however it will only work when the County department of health is willing to work with it.
+I recently got diagnosed with covid and has been almost a week for a call with the validation code for the app.<br> :date: __2021-02-21 23:07:20__

+> After Reading All The Ratngs Nope<br> :date: __2021-02-20 15:35:32__

+> Gave phone virus<br> :date: __2021-02-16 13:14:34__

+> Besides the fact that the app is not that great, in no way do I trust The People's Republic of Pennsylvania.
+I guess their drones in the sky constantly watching us weren't enough.
+Now they want to use our phones to track us better.
+I'd like to believe this is to help with COVID but my gut tells me otherwise.<br> :date: __2021-02-14 04:21:03__

 > What a joke, I have been around plenty of people with COVID and was never notified<br> :date: __2021-02-04 14:20:02__

 > Does not work.
 Health department does not have a code for you to enter, for tracking.<br> :date: __2021-02-01 20:30:11__